Welcome to Contemplative Spirituality at Trinity...

 Begin your morning by bringing your full attention to the presence of God with you and within you.
 Each class begins with time to settle in as peaceful music plays followed by a meditative chant, the reading of scripture, a reflective reading and time of Lectio Divina.
 All are welcome in this quiet space.

 Wednesday evenings - 7-8:30pm in the Chapel on level 2 - Currently not meeting due to COVID

 You will find a quiet space where you can deepen your contemplative practice or learn for the first time what contemplative spirituality is, and the impact it can have on your life.
 We practice Centering Prayer well as other prayer practices such as Lectio Divina, explore mandalas, reflect on the teaching of the ancient mystics and present day mystics.
 Each evening there is also time for small group sacred listening as we share what has been stirring in us during our practice.
 All are welcome.

 PILGRIMAGE & RETREAT

-Contemplative Retreat -There will not be a retreat this autumn due to COVID
+Contemplative Retreat - There will not be a retreat due to COVID

 We stay at the guest house at Mother Cabrini just outside Denver.
 During the retreat you have the opportunity to spend time together in quiet and prayer, learn about and practice contemplative prayer including centering prayer and meditation, lectio divina, and other prayer practices.
 This a wonderful place to begin if you have been curious about contemplative prayer or a time to deepen your current practice.
 No matter where you are on the journey you are welcome.
 Space is limited to 12.